zenarcher007AtKnoxCollege/cs220-plagiarism-detector/README.md

     * An easy way to do this is with a `Scanner` and a while loop using the `hasNextLine()` and `nextLine()` methods.
     * Convert each line you've read with the `Scanner` into `String[]` like this: `line.split(" ")` and then you can write for loops to go through the array.
 * If any line has fewer words than the number of n-grams (so a sentence with 2 words when N is 3), just skip it.
 Real data is messy and we have to make decisions like this all the time; it will be fine.
+* The data files are taken from a Kaggle contest, which is why they are restricted to only Knox students, as I'm not supposed to publicly redistribute them.

 The documents for testing are NOT stored in the Github repo.
 This is because it is not a good practice to store lots of data on Github.
 Instead, find the documents on [Google Drive here](https://drive.google.com/file/d/10AM2DyjpUpodCfFYzxNS5NIqx1D95eGB/view?usp=sharing).